 Check Out the Sausalito Houseboats

-Sausalito is known for boasting an alternative form of home: the houseboat!
+Sausalito is known for boasting an alternative form of home: the stylish Sausalito houseboat!
 Walk around the houseboat docks and peek into the history of Sausalito.
-All of these floating homes have character, but some are genuinely memorable.
-Keep an eye out for the Taj Mahal houseboat.
+All of these floating homes have character, but some are genuinely memorable, drawing the attention of visitors and residents alike.
+Of all the houseboats that float directly in the water, keep an eye out for the Taj Mahal houseboat.

 See a Miniature San Francisco